-A. Notwithstanding the above-stated priority categories, the following kinds of cases shall not be handled on account of specific legal prohibitions (see 42 U.S.C. §2996(f) and other sources):
+- A. Notwithstanding the above-stated priority categories, the following kinds of cases shall not be handled on account of specific legal prohibitions (see 42 U.S.C. §2996(f) and other sources): - 1.
+Fee-generating.
+Assistances shall not be provided in fee-generating cases except as provided in the BRLS Policy for Fee-Generating Cases and Attorneys' Fees. - 2.

-- 1. Fee-generating.
-Services shall be denied notwithstanding that a person is indigent if his or her case reasonably may be expected to generate its own fee with the private bar, either as a contingency fee or by award of statutory or discretionary attorneys fees or by award from public funds.
-This does not preclude the acceptance of affirmative claims where: it appears unlikely that the client will be able to retain counsel on the basis of the case's potential to generate a fee; the person has already consulted two or more attorneys who have rejected the case unless paid more than the filing fee as a prerequisite to representation; or where emergency circumstances compel eligible client before an effective referral can be made, although later referral will be made where appropriate and consistent with professional responsibility.
-This paragraph does not preclude the bringing of counterclaims or setoffs for an otherwise eligible client regardless of the availability of contingent or statutory attorneys fees; provided, however, that no assistance shall be provided with respect to the initiation of litigation that claims, collect, or retains attorneys fees pursuant to any federal or state law permitting or requiring the awarding of such fees (P.L.
-104-134, §504 (a) (14)). - 2.
 Criminal.
 Assistance shall not be provided with respect to any criminal proceeding, except where professional responsibility requires representation in a criminal proceeding arising out of a transaction with respect to which the client is being or has been represented by BRLS. - 3.
 Habeas corpus.
-Assistance shall not be provided in habeas corpus proceedings collaterally attacking a criminal conviction where the action: - a. is brought against an officer of a court, a law enforcement official or a custodian of an institution for persons convicted of crimes; and b. alleges that the conviction is invalid because of any alleged acts or failures to act by an officer of a court or a law enforcement official.
+Assistance shall not be provided in habeas corpus proceedings collaterally attacking a criminal conviction where the action: - a.
+Is brought against an officer of a court, a law enforcement official or a custodian of an institution for persons convicted of crimes; and - b.
+Alleges that the conviction is invalid because of any alleged acts or failures to act by an officer of a court or a law enforcement official. - 4.
+Abortion.

-4. Abortion.
 Assistance shall not be provided with respect to any litigation with respect to abortion (P.L.
-104-134, §504 (a)(14).
+104-134, 504 (a)(14).

-5. School desegregation.
-Assistance shall not be provided with respect to any proceeding relating to the desegregation of any elementary or secondary school or school system, except that nothing in this paragraph shall prohibit the provision of legal advice to an otherwise eligible client with respect to that client's rights and responsibilities.

-6. Draft and military desertion.
-Assistance shall not be provided with respect to any proceeding arising out of the Military Selective Service Act or of desertion from the Armed Forces.

-7. Certain non-citizens.
+- 5. School desegregation.
+Assistance shall not be provided with respect to any proceeding relating to the desegregation of any elementary or secondary school or school system, except that nothing in this paragraph shall prohibit the provision of legal advice to an otherwise eligible client with respect to that client's rights and responsibilities. - 6.
+Draft and military desertion.
+Assistance shall not be provided with respect to any proceeding arising out of the Military Selective Service Act or of desertion from the Armed Forces. - 7.
+Certain non-citizens.
 Current limitations imposed by any funding source on legal assistance to non-citizens shall be observed with regard to assistance provided with those funds or otherwise limited by law.
 (45 CFR Part 1626; prohibition extended to non-LSC funds by P.L.
-104-134, §504(a)(11));

-8. Redistricting and Census.
+104-134, §504(a)(11)); - 8.
+Redistricting and Census.
 Assistance shall not be provided with respect to advocating or opposing any plan or proposal, or representing any party or participating in any other way in litigation, that is intended to or has the effect of altering, revising, or reapportioning a legislative, judicial or elective district at any level of government, including influencing the timing or manner of the taking of a census ((45 CFR Part 1632; P.L.
-104-134, §504(a) (1));

-9. Incarcerated Persons.
+104-134, §504(a) (1)); - 9.
+Incarcerated Persons.
 Assistance shall not be provided with respect to any litigation on behalf of a person incarcerated in a Federal, state, or local prison (P.L.
-104-134, §504(a)(15));

-10. Welfare Reform Advocacy.
-Assistance shall not be provided with respect to initiating legal representation or participating in any other way, in litigation, lobbying or rulemaking, involving an effort to reform a Federal or State welfare system, except that this paragraph shall not be construed to preclude representation of an individual eligible client who is seeking specific relief from a welfare agency if such relief does not involve an effort to amend or otherwise challenge existing law in effect on the date of the initiation of the representation (P.L.
-104-134, §504(a)(16));

-11. Drug-related Public Housing Evictions.
-Assistance shall not be provided with respect to defending a person in a proceeding to evict the person from a public housing project if:

-1. the person has been charged with the illegal sale or distribution of a controlled substance; and

-2. the eviction proceeding is brought by a public housing agency because the illegal drug activity of the person threatens the health or safety of another tenant residing in the public housing project or employee of the public housing agency (45 CFR Part 1633; P.L.
-104-134, §504(a)(17)).
+104-134, 8504(a)(15)); - 10.
+Drug-related Public Housing Evictions.
+Assistance shall not be provided with respect to defending a person in a proceeding to evict the person from a public housing project if: - 1.
+The person has been charged with the illegal sale or distribution of a controlled substance; and - 2.
+The eviction proceeding is brought by a public housing agency because the illegal drug activity of the person threatens the health or safety of another tenant residing in the public housing project or employee of the public housing agency (45 CFR Part 1633; P.L.
+104-134, §504(a)(17)). - 11.
+Class Actions.

-12. Class Actions.
 Assistance shall not be provided with respect to initiating or participating in a class action suit (P.L.
-104-134, §504(a)(7)).

-13. Other prohibited cases.
+104-134, §504(a)(7)). - 12.
+Other prohibited cases.
 No other legal assistance specifically prohibited by law shall be provided.